 The use of the adoption tax credit in this way came to an end when the Supreme Court struck down DOMA as unconstitutional in United States v.
 Windsor.
 Today, married same-sex couples are treated the same as opposite-sex couples by the IRS and can't take advantage of the same-sex adoption tax credit for second parent or stepparent adoptions.

 Married couples (gay or straight) may still deduct expenses related to the adoption of a new child that was not already the legal child of either spouse.

 Couples Who are Unmarried

 The adoption tax credit is available to unmarried couples when one partner adopts the other's child.
-Qualified adoption expenses include expenses incurred when a registered domestic partner or individual adopts his or her partner's child through a second parent adoption.
+Qualified adoption expenses include expenses incurred when a registered domestic partner or individual adopts their partner's child through a second parent adoption.
 If one partner has a child, the couple may consider completing a second parent adoption before marriage, in order to take advantage of the adoption tax credit.

 Since the adoption tax credit is nonrefundable, an unmarried couple looking to adopt may chose to have the partner with the highest tax liability cover adoption expenses, allowing the couple to benefit from the highest deduction available.

 The same-sex adoption tax credit no longer works like it used to, but there are still important tax and legal issues when a couple seeks to adopt.
-If you have questions about same-sex adoption or tax incentives for adopting, consider contacting a qualified attorney.
+If you have questions about same-sex adoption or tax incentives for adopting, consider contacting a qualified adoption law attorney near you.